ddsouz5/oneliners/README.md

     bcftools +vcf2sex in.vcf.gz

-    # PAR regions (pseudoautosomal regions, PAR1, PAR2 are homologous sequences of nucleotides on the X and Y chromosomes.)
-Located at the starts and ends of both chromosomes.
+    # PAR regions (pseudoautosomal regions, PAR1, PAR2 are homologous sequences of nucleotides on the X and Y chromosomes.
+Located at the starts and ends of both chromosomes).
+For calls on the Y chromosome, or on the male chromosome X in the non-pseudoautosomal regions, the genome sequence is haploid (meaning there is only one copy as opposed to the diploid sequence of the autosomal chromosomes and the female X chromosomes).
+For haploid calls, only one allele value should be given, e.g., 1.
+If a call cannot be made at a given locus, then ‘.’ should be specified for each missing allele (e.g., ./. for a diploid genotype)

     # The locations of the PARs within GRCh37 are:
         Name 	Chromosome 	Basepair start 	Basepair stop